 Lorena Sferlazza (b.
-1993) is an ambitious emerging artist completing her MFA in May 2019 at the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia.
-Born in Philadelphia and raised in Norwalk, Connecticut, Lorena earned a dual Honors BA in Visual Arts and Italian from the College of the Holy Cross in 2015 and studied for a year in Florence, Italy, at the Università degli Studi di Firenze and the Libera Accademia di Belle Arti.
-Lorena later worked at Sotheby’s Auction House in New York City as a client-facing post sale administrator before graduate studies and assistant teaching at PAFA.
-Lorena has been honored to receive a Merit Scholarship Award from PAFA, the Whitney Smith Gift Fund Artist Grant from Holy Cross, the Charles A. Dana Scholarship from Holy Cross, a Northeastern U.S. Gold Portfolio Award from Scholastic, Inc., and the Kevin M. Eidt Memorial Scholarship from Kevin’s Fund.
+1993, Philadelphia) is a painter from Norwalk, Connecticut, and recent MFA graduate of the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia.
+Lorena earned a dual Honors BA in 2015 from the College of the Holy Cross in Worcester, Massachusetts.
+During this time, she studied for a year in Florence, Italy, at the Università degli Studi di Firenze and the Libera Accademia di Belle Arti.
+She worked as a financial administrator at Sotheby’s Auction House in New York City prior to graduate studies and has since led undergraduate-level courses in color theory, figuration, observational painting, and drawing.

-A painter at heart, Lorena’s latest series re-presents traces of urban decay and tactile walled facades like skins of a body, probing the histories these man-made constructs absorb against the natural world.
-Lorena has exhibited across the Northeast and abroad, namely in: New York City at Anna Zorina Gallery and Sotheby’s Auction House; Philadelphia at the FMC Tower, Cherry Street Pier, The Plastic Club, and the Museum Galleries at PAFA; Worcester, Massachusetts, at ArtsWorcester and the Iris and B. Gerald Cantor Gallery; and Follonica, Italy, in conjunction with the Libera Accademia di Belle Arti.
+Lorena has exhibited in solo and group shows across the Northeast and abroad, namely in: New York City at Anna Zorina Gallery and Sotheby’s Auction House; Philadelphia at Twenty-Two Gallery, the FMC Tower, Cherry Street Pier, The Plastic Club, and the Museum Galleries at PAFA; Worcester at the Iris and B. Gerald Cantor Gallery and ArtsWorcester; and Follonica, Italy, in conjunction with the Libera Accademia di Belle Arti.